singhkpratham/geocompr/12-transport.md

 <!-- , explaining this section's focus on online routing services. -->

-Disadvantages of remote routing services include speed (they rely on data transfer over the internet) and price (the Google routing API, for example, limits the number of free queries).
+Disadvantages of remote routing\index{routing} services include speed (they rely on data transfer over the internet) and price (the Google routing API, for example, limits the number of free queries).
-The **googleway** package provides an interface to Google's routing API.
+The **googleway** package provides an interface to Google's routing API\index{API}.
 <!-- Todo: add link to Mark's presentation on dodgr vs Google routing costs (RL) -->
 Free (but rate limited) routing service include [OSRM](http://project-osrm.org/) and [openrouteservice.org](https://openrouteservice.org/).

-Instead of routing *all* desire lines generated in the previous section, which would be time and memory-consuming, we will focus on the desire lines of policy interest.
+Instead of routing\index{routing} *all* desire lines generated in the previous section, which would be time and memory-consuming, we will focus on the desire lines\index{desire lines} of policy interest.
 The benefits of cycling trips are greatest when they replace car trips.
 Clearly, not all car trips can realistically be replaced by cycling.
 However, 5 km Euclidean distance (or around 6-8 km of route distance) can realistically be cycled by many people, especially if they are riding an electric bicycle ('ebike').
-We will therefore only route desire lines along which a high (300+) number of car trips take place that are up to 5 km in distance.
+We will therefore only route desire lines\index{desire lines} along which a high (300+) number of car trips take place that are up to 5 km in distance.
-This routing is done by the **stplanr** function `line2route()` which takes straight lines in `Spatial` or `sf` objects, and returns 'bendy' lines representing routes on the transport network in the same class as the input.
+This routing\index{routing} is done by the **stplanr**\index{stplanr (package)} function `line2route()` which takes straight lines in `Spatial` or `sf` objects, and returns 'bendy' lines representing routes on the transport network\index{network} in the same class as the input.

 ```r